Kathleen M. Quinn

 A concerning bill is pending in the California Senate.
 SB-972 would require the California State Controller’s Office (the Controller) to make taxpayer information publicly available.
 The bill would require that the Controller post on its website a list of all taxpayers subject to the California corporation tax with gross receipts of $5 billion or more...

-By Kathleen M. Quinn, Joe Bishop-Henchman, Alysse McLoughlin and Stephen P. Kranz on May 18, 2020
+By Kathleen M. Quinn, Alysse McLoughlin, Stephen P. Kranz and McDermott Will & Emery on May 18, 2020

 Posted In Local Tax, Maryland, Oregon, Washington